 House Bill 378 amends Tennessee Code Annotated to include a new provision regarding private protective services.
-Specifically, it adds a subdivision to Section 62-35-103(a) that allows commissioned reserve deputy sheriffs or commissioned reserve or auxiliary police officers to receive compensation for their services as guards, patrols, or watchpersons when contracted with a properly licensed private business.
+Specifically, it adds a subdivision to Section 62-35-103(a) that allows commissioned reserve deputy sheriffs or commissioned reserve or auxiliary police officers to receive compensation for their services as guards, patrol, or watchpersons when contracted with a properly licensed private business.

 Statutes affected: